 As the administrator of the KeySecure, you can define how your clients authenticate to the server.
 A client might be an application or a database, for example.
 There are two kinds of client sessions: authenticated and unauthenticated (global).
 When a client authenticates, it authenticates either as a local user or as a user in the LDAP user directory that the server is configured to use.
 An authenticated client has access to all global keys, all the keys owned by the user, and all keys accessible to groups to which that user belongs.
 If a client does not authenticate to the server, then that client has access only to global keys.
-On the Key Server, keys can be:
+On the NAE server, keys can be:

-- Generated on the Management Console by an administrator. - Uploaded by a KMIP client. - Imported through the Management Console or through one of the NAE clients. - Marked as exportable, deletable, neither or both.
+- Generated on the Management Console by an administrator. - Generated by an NAE client, such as the SafeNet JCE Provider. - Imported through the Management Console or through one of the NAE clients. - Marked as exportable, deletable, neither or both.
 An exportable key is a key that a client can export from the server.
 Similarly, a deletable key is a key that the client can delete from the server.